-Hunter Ageing Alliance (HAA) is a new, citizen-formed group that is asking Government, business and organisational leaders to join them to better focus on the needs of older people.
+Hunter Ageing Alliance (HAA) is a citizen-formed group that is asking Government, businesses and organisations to join them to better focus on the needs of older people.

 - Dr John Ward, Geriatrician

 - Viv Allanson, CEO Maroba Aged Care Facility

 - Professor Julie Byles, Global Innovation Chair in Responsive Transitions in Health and Ageing, University of Newcastle

 - Catherine Henry, Health & Aged Care Lawyer and aged care advocate

 We urge you to sign this commitment to better plan to support older people.
 You can join us as an individual and as an organisation.